qazer2687/dotfiles/README.md

 > [!WARNING]
-> So apparently I used links to images from a different repo, which I deleted. ._.
-I'll fix this at some point but fyi that's why none of the images load.
+> I (accidentally) used links to images from a repo I deleted so I'm using this super boring readme for a while till I can make another.

 <p align="center">
-  <h1 align="center" >Dotfiles V7</h1>
+  <h3 align="center" >Dotfiles V7</h3>
 </p>

 <div align="center">